maxigimenez/nuxt-vercel-isr/README.md

-# Nuxt ❤️ Vercel Testing
+# Nuxt ❤️ Vercel Testing222

 This is a tiny demo to show off **Nuxt's route rules integration with Vercel**.